All Episodes

 Now, ATT has a bunch of retirees, which is why their charge is a billion dollars.

-But accounting rules require that companies take the charge during the period the legislation is enacted.
+But accounting rules require that companies take the charge during the period the legislation is enacted, not when the actual element is implemented.

 Several other companies have said they will take accounting charges due to all this.

-Uh and in fact, this there's an Illinois company, Illinois Tool, to take a 22 million dollar charge due to the uh new health care law.
+And in fact, there's an Illinois company, Illinois Tool, to take a $22 million charge due to the new health care law.

 And the accounting rules again require that the company take the charge during the period the legislation is enacted.